priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - "✅ Economic laundry at The Dobhi ghat.
 24 hour wash and fold cycle"
       - "✅ Slow day, leisurely stroll and beautilful views"
       - "✅ Many car washes around city.
 Done in INR 400"
+      - "❌ Don’t blindly trust Google Maps!
+On our way back from the Stupa, it took us through some really narrow roads that clearly weren’t meant for cars."
+      - "❌ Even if it’s cold outside, avoid setting the AC to a temperature higher than the outside just to feel warm and cozy in a hotel room — you might wake up with a lingering headache and a bit of nausea."
     photos:
       - image: "/assets/images/leh/day12-car-unclean.jpg"
         caption: "Getting the car the deserved cleaning after a long drive"